databrary/policies/definitions.md

 #### Research

 A systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
 [45 CFR 46.102(d)](http://www.hhs.gov/ohrp/humansubjects/guidance/45cfr46.html#46.102)

+#### Non-Research, Non-Research Activities, Non-Research Scientific Activities

+Work by *Investigators* or *Affiliate Investigators* involving *Data* that falls outside the scope of *Research*, but respects research ethics principles.